riblair/DotsAndBoxesAgent/Referee.md

 The referee will create the files that it maintains in the same directory that the referee.py file is in.

-If you would like to just play the game, run DOES NOT WORK!!
+If you would like to just play the game, run

 `python game.py <Player 1 name> <Player 2 name>`